By using this site, you agree to the Privacy Policy and Terms of Use.

 2.3 Resistant Hypertension

-This is a type of high blood pressure in which regulation is difficult at times and needs proper medication to make it under control.
+This is a type of high blood pressure in which regulation is difficult at times and needs proper medication to get it under control.
 Even though you take medicines to control high blood pressure it becomes impossible to manage it even if taking a diuretic, a blood pressure regulation medicine.

 2.4 Malignant Hypertension